2021 Instructions for Form 540-ES Estimated Tax For Individuals

 E. How to Use Form 540-ES Payment Form

 Use the CA Estimated Tax Worksheet and your 2020 California income tax return as a guide for figuring your 2021 estimated tax.
 Be sure that the amount shown on line 21 of the CA Estimated Tax Worksheet has been reduced by any overpaid tax on your 2020 tax return which you chose to apply toward your 2021 estimated tax payment.

 - If you filed Form 540 2EZ for 2020, do not use the Form 540 2EZ instructions to figure amounts on this worksheet.
 Instead, get the 2020 California 540 Personal Income Tax Booklet.

 - Complete Form 540-ES using black or blue ink:

-- Complete the Record of Estimated Tax Payments on the next page for your files.
+- Complete the Record of Estimated Tax Payments below for your files.

 - Paying your tax: